top of page

 Three reasons...

-1. I only use new components in the fabrication of your springs.
+1. I only use new components in the fabrication of your spring dampeners.
 Sure, scrap yard parts can be sourced but most likely will result in inconsistent performance.
 A tired spring that has already seen 100,000+ miles under a truck will not be as strong or reliable as a new one.
 New parts cost more.

 2. There is a fair amount of skilled labor involved in fabricating a forged steel dock spring assembly.
 The video above shows the basic process but has been sped up 30X.
 It is not created at a factory in China by robots or child labor.
-There is also the equipment, tools, expendables, gas, paint, the place to make them, insurance, business licenses, advertising, an accountant, software, computer, internet, utilities, truck and trailer to haul steel used, fuel, and (I'm sure I've left things out) other stuff needed that I pay for to be able to produce a set of springs for you.
+There is also the equipment, tools, expendables, gas, paint, the place to make them, insurance, business licenses, advertising, an accountant, software, computer, internet, utilities, truck and trailer to haul the steel used, fuel, and (I'm sure I've left things out) other stuff needed that I pay for to be able to produce a set of springs for you.

 How do I get a set?